 Licensed in California and the state of Texas

-A seasoned therapist with 28 years of experience as of 2023, Michele has worked in hospital settings and with major health care provider networks within Health Education departments where she coordinated and taught workshops for Insomnia, Depression and Mind-Body stress management.
-Michele has worked as a psychotherapy consultant at adult health care programs supervising unlicensed social workers and has developed, supervised, and trained other therapists in supplying therapy for Anxiety, Mind-Body stress, and Insomnia.
+A seasoned therapist with 28 years of experience as of 2023, Michele has worked in hospital settings and with major healthcare provider networks within Health Education departments, where she coordinated and taught workshops for Insomnia, Depression, and Mind-Body stress management.
+Michele has worked as a psychotherapy consultant at adult health care programs supervising unlicensed social workers and has developed, managed, and trained other therapists in supplying therapy for Anxiety, Mind-Body stress, and Insomnia.

 A bit on her training: